bonanitech/blog/_posts/2020-05-12-a-good-practice-when-sharing-node-red-flows.md

 <!-- markdownlint-disable html -->
 So you've created an amazing flow, and now you want to share it with the world.
 How to minimize the chances of issues for those who are going to import this flow?

 It's important to keep that in mind, especially when you are sharing flows with Home Assistant nodes.
-Nobody wants to end up with multiple servers by mistake.
+Nobody wants to end up with multiple server nodes by mistake.

 ![servers]({{ "/assets/img/Screen Shot 2020-04-25 at 2.15.13 PM.png" | absolute_url }})